Please enable JavaScript to view this site.

 1. Open the Options dialog and check the Enabled box.

-2. Enable Counter 0 and select Event Instruction completed to count all the instructions.
+2. Enable Counter 0 and as Event select Instructions completed to count all the instructions.
 Make sure Overflow on enabled condition is not checked.

 3. Enable Counter 1.

-4. Select Event Instruction completed to count instructions as well.
+4. Select Instructions completed as Event to count instructions as well.

 5. For Trigger-on select PMGC0 to start counting as configured in the global configuration.